 Praised by Opera News as a "standout", Gina Perregrino earned her undergraduate and graduate degrees at Manhattan School of Music, before participating for two seasons in Minnesota Opera’s Resident Artist Program.
 She also trained as an Apprentice at The Santa Fe Opera and was an Encouragement Award Winner from the Laffont Metropolitan Opera National Council Auditions.

-Last season, Ms. Perregrino joined the ensemble of the Deutsche Oper Berlin under the auspices of her deferred Opera Foundation Scholarship.
-Her assignments with the DOB included the Third Lady in Die Zauberflöte, Der Missmut in Der Antikrist, Kate Pinkerton in Madama Butterfly and covering the title role in Carmen.
-She also appeared as the alto soloist with the Oregon Symphony for Handel’s Messiah.
+Current and recent projects include covering the leading role of Mariam in the world premiere of A Thousand Splendid Suns with Seattle Opera, a number of assignments with the Deutsche Oper Berlin, included the Third Lady in Die Zauberflöte, Der Missmut in Der Antikrist, Kate Pinkerton in Madama Butterfly and covering the title role in Carmen, as well as performances as the alto soloist in Handel’s Messiah with the Oregon Symphony.

 In the 2020-2021 season, Ms. Perregrino was selected to be an Opera Foundation Scholarship Singer, however due to the COVID-19 pandemic that honor was postponed to the 2021-2022 season.
 Instead, she joined the inaugural season of the Atlanta Opera Players, singing Jenny in Threepenny Opera and covering the title role in Carmen.